Skip to main content

 Hong Kong MPF Contribution Deadlines: The 10th-of-Month Rule

-How MPF contribution deadlines work in Hong Kong, including the monthly 10th-day rule, the 60-day enrollment period, and late surcharges.
+How MPF contribution deadlines work in Hong Kong: the monthly 10th-day rule, the 60-day enrollment window, the automatic 5% surcharge, and criminal penalties.

-mpf contribution deadline hong kong, mpf 10th of month, mpf enrollment 60 days, mpf late surcharge, mandatory provident fund deadline
+mpf contribution deadline hong kong, mpf 10th of month, mpf enrollment 60 days, mpf late surcharge, mandatory provident fund deadline, mpf payment due date, mpf employer obligations hong kong

 Hong Kong MPF Contribution Deadlines: The 10th-of-Month Rule